icons8/lunacy-docs/docs/editing.md

 ## Masks

-Masks allow you to use shapes for hiding parts of objects that don't fall within a shape.
+Masks allow you to use shapes for hiding parts of layers that don't fall within a shape.

 To create a mask:

-1. Add a shape that you will use as a mask over the target object(s).
+1. Add a shape that you will use as a mask over the target layer(s).
 2. Send the mask shape to back.
 You can skip this step, if you are applying a mask to a photo.
-3. Select the mask shape and the target object(s).
+3. Select the mask shape and the target layer(s).
 4. On the context toolbar, click the **Toggle mask** button (![Toggle mask button](public/shapes-togglemaskbtn.png)) or press `Ctrl+M`.
 The **Toggle mask** option is also available on the context menu.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/shapes-masksplaceholder.png" height="auto"><source src="/public/shapes-masks.mp4" type="video/mp4"></video>

-When you apply a mask, Lunacy creates a mask group in the **Objects** list.
+When you apply a mask, Lunacy creates a mask group in the Layer List.

 ![A mask group](public/shapes-maskgroup.png)

 If it is necessary, you can select the mask shape right within the mask group and move, edit or resize the mask.

-To remove a mask, select the mask group in the **Objects** panel or on the canvas and click the **Toggle mask** button (`Ctrl+M`).
+To remove a mask, select the mask group in the Layer List or on the canvas and click the **Toggle mask** button (`Ctrl+M`).

 ## Outline stroke

-The **Outline stroke** option (`Ctrl+Shift+O`) appears on the context menu and on the **Object** menu when you select a shape with a border.
-It allows you to convert that border into an independent object.
+The **Outline stroke** option (`Ctrl+Shift+O`) appears on the context menu and on the **Layer** menu when you select a shape with a border.
+It allows you to convert that border into an independent layer.
 Watch the demo below.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/shapes-outlinestrokeplaceholder.png" height="auto"><source src="/public/shapes-outlinestroke.mp4" type="video/mp4"></video>